ktnguyenx/resume-keyword-analyzer/README.md

 ## Features

+- Use spaCy-based preprocessing for tokenization, stopword filtering, and lemmatization
+- Extract multi-word skill phrases with NLP-assisted phrase detection
-- Normalize related terms into shared concepts (for example, `Git` and `version control`)
+- Normalize related terms into shared concepts
-- Distinguish between exact matches and alias-inferred matches
-- Detect common resume sections such as Skills, Experience, Projects, and Education
-- Support `.txt`, `.pdf`, and `.docx` inputs
+- Weight matched concepts based on where they appear in the resume
-- Run analysis from the command line or through a Streamlit web app
+- Run analysis through both a CLI and a Streamlit web app
-- Provide human-readable explanations for match results

 ## Tech Stack